awsdocs/amazon-lumberyard-getting-started-guide/doc_source/placing-entities-adding-colliders.md

 The physics component engages Lumberyard's physics system\.
 Lumberyard includes two types of physics components:
 + **Static Physics** – Properties for objects that require collision information but are not designed to move, such as a building\.
-+ **Rigid Body Physics** – Properties for objects that can be moved by physics\-implemented motion events, such as a ball inteded to roll or a wall intended to fall over\.
++ **Rigid Body Physics** – Properties for objects that can be moved by physics\-implemented motion events, such as a ball intended to roll or a wall intended to fall over\.

 In this tutorial, you add the **Static Physics** component to your doorway\.